spring-iitd/Cellular-Security/README.md

 ## Setting up the environment
 ### Setting up the internet connection
-- Ask Priyansh/Neha for access to `whitepaper`.
+- Ask Priyansh or Neha for access to `whitepaper`.
 - `ssh` into the server.
 You will find `proxy.sh` in your home folder.
 - Make changes to the `proxy.sh` file.
   - Change the proxy_add variable to match your Kerberos.